Displaced or invisible? ALPs from $B$ decays at Belle II: Bounds from flavor and fixed-target experiments

 At the NA62 experiment, kaons are produced from a high-energetic proton beam impinging on a beryllium target.
 The decay products can be observed in a $60\,$m long fiducial volume.
 Recently the collaboration has interpreted their measurement of $K^+\to \pi^+\nu\bar{\nu}$ decays for two-body decays $K^+\to \pi^+X$ with a long-lived new particle $X$~\cite{NA62:2020xlg,NA62:2021zjw}.
 They report limits on the branching ratio $\mathcal{B}(K^+\to \pi^+ X)$ as a function of the $X$'s mass for lifetimes $\tau_X > 100\,$ps.
 We show the reinterpreted bounds in Fig.~\ref{fig:bounds} (orange area).
-In the $c_{WW}$ scenario, $K^+\to \pi^+ \slashed{E}$ at NA62 is up to an order of magnitude more sensitive to small ALP couplings than $B^+\to K^+\nu\bar{\nu}$ at \babar.
-In the $c_{ff}$ scenario, NA62's sensitivity is comparable with \babar only for small masses, because the ALP decay length is shorter than in the $c_{WW}$ scenario.
+In both scenarios, $K^+\to \pi^+ \slashed{E}$ at NA62 is sensitive to smaller ALP couplings than $B^+\to K^+\nu\bar{\nu}$.

 NA62's measurement of $K^+\to \pi^+ \nu\bar{\nu}$ is not sensitive to ALPs with masses $m_a \approx m_{\pi^0}$, due to a large background from $K^+\to \pi^+ \pi^0$ decays.
 This region has been explored by NA62 in a dedicated analysis of invisible $\pi^0$ decays, which has been reinterpreted for $K^+\to \pi^+ X$ decays with $\tau_X > 100\,$ps~\cite{NA62:2020pwi}.
 The resulting bounds are shown in Fig.~\ref{fig:bounds} (yellow).